 This pose is excellent for the overall vitality and strengthening of the body.
 This asana has its roots with mythology: Virabhadra is the name of the fierce warrior (an incarnation of Shiva) having thousand heads, eyes and feet.

-Steps of Virabhadrasana Yoga (The Warrior Pose):
+Steps of Warrior Pose:

 1. First, start with the Mountain Pose or Tadasana.